swannodette/swannodette.github.com/_posts/2013-08-17-comparative.md

 browsers we need to refocus the input field, because we can't even prevent blur events at mouse down.

+(A puzzle for the concurrency minded: why do I need a sliding buffer backed channel?)

 ```
 (defn menu-item-event [menu input type]
   (->> (r/listen menu type